muertos/webserver-guides/varnish_mh_hitch_fix.rst

 When installing varnish and hitch manually to a cPanel server, hitch needs to know about each SSL file on the server.
 Typically when new SSLs are added or removed the corresponding SSL path needs to be added or removed from the hitch configuration.
-This script automates adding and removing SSL paths from the hitch configuration.
+This guide explains how to automate adding and removing SSL paths from the hitch configuration.

 Procedure
 ---------